citra-emu/citra-web/site/content/entry/citra-progress-report-2017-q4.md

 because of this, leading to strange side-effects.

 For example, some buildings in *Animal Crossing: New Leaf* fail to render and cannot be interacted with.

+{{< figure src="/images/entry/citra-progress-report-2017-q4/acnl-before.png"
+    title="Animal Crossing: New Leaf's acting up" >}}

 Or worse, some games such as *Star Fox 3D* can't even reach the title screen.

 {{< figure src="/images/entry/citra-progress-report-2017-q4/fsUSER-threads.png"